novix-sa/Pyplan/docs/Quick Start.md

 Here you will find sections for creating a new model, opening recent models, recovering any active session, or opening tutorials and examples.
 Click on  “Create new” to create a new model.

 ## **Homepage Menu**
-After the new model workspace is created, click on "Open Model"
+After the new model workspace has been created, click on "Open model"
 ![Open Model](http://img.pyplan.org/Quick_start_open_model.png)

-Now you will access the sandbox for creating your model logic.
+Now you will access the sandbox for creating the logic of your model.
 ![Coding calculation logic](http://img.pyplan.org/Quick_start_model_code.png)

 ## **Modeling Business Rules**
-The basic objets for creating and organizing the calculation logic are grouped in a toolbar titled "Code".
-You will find it at the right side of the modeling interface.
+The basic objects for creating and organizing the calculation logic are grouped in a toolbar titled "Code".
+You will find it on the right side of the modeling interface.

 ![Code building blocks](http://img.pyplan.org/Quick_start_code_components.png)